bcnmy/docs/docs/tutorials/sessions/index.md

 ### Condition

-The condition is used to determine how we are checking the actual reference value, the condition can be of many types:
+The condition specifies the type of comparison to be made with the reference value, the condition can be of following types:

 - 0: EQUAL
 - 1: LESS_THAN_OR_EQUAL